 Looking at it logically, if you want your breakfast to give you a good start then you should have a bit of everything of the basic dietary needs.
 So that means protein, carbohydrates, fats.
 Avoid salt and definitely avoid added sugar which will just give you a big blood sugar slump mid morning, sending you rushing to the vending machine, or staffroom to see if anyone has left any cake lying around.

 Cereal is a big tradition in a lot of the western world but can be really really bad.
 Laden with sugar and more salt than the sea in some cases.
 If you want cereal then try to find the most wholesome there is.
 They are hard to find.
-Shredded wheat has only wheat in it, which is pretty good, but avoid any with additives. muesli and porridge are usually pretty good but still look at the ingredients.
-Remember it is the added ingredients such as fat sugar and preservatives that you have to be careful about because they make for a totally unbalanced food product
+Shredded wheat has only wheat in it, which is pretty good, but avoid any with additives.
+Muesli and porridge are usually pretty good but still look at the ingredients.
+Remember it is the added ingredients that you have to be careful about because they make for a totally unbalanced food product

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page